 9 Must Have Snacks of Kolkata

 This is inarguable, the most famous street food from Kolkata to have traversed across continents, thanks to the enormous popularity of Jhalmuri.
 In fact, Jhumpa Lahiri, in her novel Namesake synonymously used Jhalmuri for nostalgia.
-Basically consisting of puffed rice, chanachur or/and jhuri bhaja (bhujia, sometimes), chopped onions, chillis, tomatoes, coriander, spices, nuts and tossed in mustard oil, Jhalmuri is a light and entirely satisfying snack to have in afternoons or between meals.
+Basically consisting of puffed rice, chanachur or/and jhuri bhaja (bhujia, sometimes), chopped onions, chillis, tomatoes, coriander, spices, nuts and tossed in mustard oil, Jhalmuri is light and entirely satisfying snack to have in afternoons or between meals.
 Calcuttans tend to be nostalgic about Jhalmuri being served in old newspaper cones, as is the tradition even now.

 The city is most frequently dotted with shacks and stalls which provide one with the tastiest of fried snacks.
 Deliciously oily and sinful, the crispy cornflour (or besan) battered fries of items ranging from onion rings, potatoes, aubergine slices to quirkier stuff like raw mangoes, ginger, Bombay Duck (lotey maach), coriander leaves, et al are what every Calcuttan outside the state detest missing out on.
 These are as mouthwatering as it gets without leaving a dent in your wallet.

 A typical Bengali dish, ghugni, is made of yellow dried peas or white peas, boiled and tossed in with chopped coriander, coconut, onion, chillis, tomatoes and tamarind water and seasoned with spices.
-A spoonful of Ghugni will burst into a plethora of unthinkable flavours into your mouth.
+A spoonful of Ghugni will burst into a plethora of unthinkable flavors into your mouth.

 5) Batata Puri